Golf-Drill-Challenge-App/Golf-App/README.md

 ### Prebuild Instructions for iOS (Production Mode, needs MacOS)

-Probably needs a MacOS at least for building the project in XCode.
+Needs a MacOS for building the project in XCode.

 - `yarn prebuild`
 - `yarn ios`